quacksouls/bitburner/data/hgw/world.md

    a loop.
 Manually purchase the remaining port opener programs.
 Use the script [`world.js`](../../src/test/hgw/world.js) to gather relevant data.
 Pass the command line argument `naive joesguns 1e9` to the script.
+1. smart -- Same as the naive strategy, but each of the functions hack/grow/weaken is separated into its own script to maximize RAM usage.
+   Manually purchase the remaining port opener programs.
+Use the script [`world.js`](../../src/test/hgw/world.js) to gather relevant data.
+Pass the command line argument `smart joesguns 1e9` to the script.
 1. wbatcher -- A sequential batcher that pools the resources of world servers to hack a common target.
 Manually purchase the remaining port opener programs.
    Use the script [`world.js`](../../src/test/hgw/world.js) to gather relevant